 CanILF offers financial and administrative support to a post-secondary school in Kandahar, Afghanistan (the Afghan-Canadian Community Center or ACCC) via our Afghan School Project.
-The ACCC provides courses in Business Management, Information Technology, English and Health Care to over 800 men and women in Kandahar, Afghanistan.
-Students at the ACCC also receive recognized Canadian online education via the Southern Alberta Institute of Technology and the Canada e-School.
+As of 2022, the ACCC provided courses in Business Management, Information Technology, English and Health Care to over 700 men and women in Kandahar, Afghanistan.
+Students at the ACCC also received recognized Canadian online education via the Southern Alberta Institute of Technology and the Canada e-School.

 Financial support from CanILF is provided as scholarships to Afghan students who demonstrate academic potential, leadership and community service, and through the purchase of computers, textbooks and additional material needed to provide effective education.
 The cost-per-student for students to attend the ACCC ranges from $10 to $25 per month, depending on the program.

 The ACCC has been prominently featured in international and local media, including the Canadian Broadcasting Corporation (CBC), the British Broadcasting Corporation (BBC), Global National, the Canadian Press, the Toronto Star, Ariana Television, Afghan National Television, Kandahar Television, Afghanistan Alive Magazine, and many others.